 Time: 9:00 to 4:00 pm (lunch is on your own)

-Certificate: A certificate of completion will be provided
+Certificate: A workshop certificate will be provided

 This information will help us to determine demand for PACT trainings by region, and you will be signed up for the ACO Newsletter to be notified about new offerings.